Skip to main content

 Bio

-I joined MEAS during Fall 2019 as a Researcher and Lab Manager for the new Geochronology Laboratories applying Optical Stimulated Luminescence (OSL) and Terrestrial Cosmogenic Nuclides (10Be/26Al and 36Cl).
+I am an Assistant Research Professor and the Lab Manager for the Geochronology Laboratories applying Optical Stimulated Luminescence (OSL) and Terrestrial Cosmogenic Nuclides (10Be/26Al and 36Cl).

-I have also conducted research in uplifted Quaternary paleo sea-level references (marine terraces) to quantity vertical crustal deformation and decode the regional tectonic and GIA components associated with them.
+Besides paleoseismology and earthquake geology studies, I have conducted research in uplifted Quaternary paleo coastal landforms to quantity vertical crustal deformation and decode the regional tectonic and GIA components.

-Presently, I am researching the Mw 5.1 Sparta 2020 earthquake in North Carolina, a moderate event with surface rupture in the East US.
+I have researched the Mw 5.1 Sparta 2020 earthquake in North Carolina, a moderate event with surface rupture in the East US.
 I have active research projects on active faulting at several locations in California, along the San Andreas, San Jacinto, Banning faults, and in Eastern California Shear Zone (Camp Rock Fault) and Nevada (Paleoseismology of the Pleasant Valley Fault) and slip-rates of associated mountains fronts.
-I am also conducting research in Portugal, as a continuation of the research initiated during my Ph.D.
+I am also conducting research in Portugal and Iberia.

 Education